-As disclosed in Note 14 to the financial statements, the recoverable amounts of the cash generating units which goodwill has been allocated to are determined based on value in use calculations.
+As disclosed in Note 14 to the financial statements, the recoverable amounts of the cash-generating units which goodwill has been allocated to are determined based on value in use calculations.
 The value in use calculations are based on discounted cash flow models.
 The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash inflows and the growth rate used for extrapolation purposes.
-The key assumptions applied in the determination of the value in use including a sensitivity analysis, are disclosed and further explained in Note 14 to the financial statements.
+The key assumptions applied in the determination of the value in use, are disclosed and further explained in Note 14 to the financial statements.

-The carrying amount of the goodwill as at 31 December 2020 is \$123,101,000 (2019: \$126,101,000).
+The carrying amount of the goodwill as at 31 December 2021 is \$123,413,000 (2020: \$123,101,000).